davidrendes6-alt/hr-app/ai-service/README.md

 ## Key Components

 ### TextPolishingService
-- Integrates with HuggingFace Inference API
+- Integrates with HuggingFace Chat Completions API
-- Handles prompt construction with optional context
+- Handles prompt construction with explicit instructions for clean output
+- Configures the AI to return only polished text without explanations
-- Implements retry logic for transient failures
+- Implements retry logic with exponential backoff for transient failures
-- Extracts and processes AI model responses
+- Extracts and processes AI model responses from chat format
+- 30-second timeout for API requests

 ### PolishController
 - Exposes the `/polish` endpoint